Given a block with a discrete sample time, Simulink® executes the block output or update method at times

 The block has no continuous or discrete states.

-The block does not drive an output port of a conditionally executed subsystem (see Create an Enabled Subsystem).
+The block does not drive an output port of a conditionally executed subsystem (see Enabled Subsystems).

 The Simulink block library includes several blocks, such as the MATLAB S-Function block, the Level-2 MATLAB S-Function block, and the C S-Function block, whose ports can produce outputs at different sample rates.
 It is possible for some of the ports of these blocks to have a constant sample time.